Arc welding

-Arc welding is a welding process that is used to join metal to metal by using electricity to create enough heat to melt metal, and the melted metals, when cool, result in a binding of the metals.
+Arc welding is a welding process that is used to join metal to metal by using electricity to create enough heat to melt metal, and the melted metals, when cool, result in a joining of the metals.
 It is a type of welding that uses a welding power supply to create an electric arc between a metal stick ("electrode") and the base material to melt the metals at the point of contact.
 Arc welding power supplies can deliver either direct (DC) or alternating (AC) current to the work, while consumable or non-consumable electrodes are used.

 The welding area is usually protected by some type of shielding gas (e.g. an inert gas), vapor, or slag.
 Arc welding processes may be manual, semi-automatic, or fully automated.
 First developed in the late part of the 19th century, arc welding became commercially important in shipbuilding during the Second World War.
 Today it remains an important process for the fabrication of steel structures and vehicles.